accordproject/concerto-docs/docs/intro.md

 # Introduction

-Concerto is a lightweight data modeling (schema) language and runtime for business concepts.
+Concerto is a lightweight data modeling (schema) language and runtime for business Concepts.

 Here is a simple model, expressed using the Concerto CTO syntax: